Some Tips and Tricks

-And, it is not by chance, that Wheaton College has campus living as one of its four pillars of education (along with academics, co-curricular activities, and chapel).
+And, it is not by chance, that Wheaton College has campus living as one of its four pillars of education (along with academics, co-curricular activities, and chapel.)
 For eight months of the year, you are intentionally living with roommates and floor mates in all their glory and uniqueness.
 There are challenges of communication, expectations, teamwork, reconciliation, conflict management, and the working out of 1 Corinthians 13 within a real-life scenario.
 You are not only building mental muscles while you attend Wheaton, you are putting your faith into practice with real people in a real community.
 That is why we have students living in campus housing during their college experience and why we do not simply change up housing situations within the school year when things feel uncomfortable, challenging or overwhelming.
 The Residence Life staff walks alongside students, giving them both support and challenge, and helps walk them through the practices of the Christian life as it pertains to their living situation.

-The purpose of Residence Life is:
+The Purpose of Residence Life

-to create physically and relationally supportive environments
+To create physically and relationally supportive environments

 where students are challenged to live out the body of Christ and grow in His likeness.